 By Patrick Ndegwa

-(Patrick Ndegwa is the Business Sales Lead for SEACOM East Africa).
+(Patrick Ndegwa is the Business Sales Lead at SEACOM Kenya).